MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Problem

 When you upgrade to version 18 from an earlier major version, authentication that's based on the NavUserPassword credential type takes longer than it did in previous versions.
 This reason is that the password algorithm has been updated in version 18.
 The extra time it takes per authentication isn't noticeable to a normal user.
-But in a solution that has a very heavy authentication load, for example from multiple and repeated web service calls, the extra time may be significant.
+But in a solution that has a heavy authentication load, for example from multiple and repeated web service calls, the extra time may be significant.

 ### Workaround